HashandSalt/kirby3-video/README.md

 ## Known Issues

-The plugin makes us of `->file()` - be aware that this use the first image or first video on the page if the desired one is not found.
+The plugin makes use of `->file()` - be aware that this uses the first image or first video on the page if the desired one is not found.
 This is by design.

 ## License